jarun/buku/README.md

 3. Auto-import bookmarks from your browser(s).
 Please quit the relevant browsers beforehand to ensure the databases are not locked.

        b --ai

+   For Chrome, Chromium, Vivaldi (including Internal), and Brave, auto-import reads both plaintext `Bookmarks` and `AccountBookmarks` files when available.
+Encrypted bookmark files are not supported; export bookmarks as HTML from the browser and import the exported file with `buku -i bookmarks.html` instead.

 4. Manually add a bookmark (for hands-on).

        b -w